the-recircle-app/Recircle/replit.md

 # ReCircle - Sustainable Transportation Rewards Platform

 ## Overview
-ReCircle is a blockchain-powered rewards platform designed to incentivize sustainable transportation.
+ReCircle is a mobile-only blockchain-powered rewards platform designed to incentivize sustainable transportation.
 It distributes B3TR tokens for approved ride-share, EV rental, and public transport receipts.
 The platform integrates with VeBetterDAO's smart contracts and utilizes OpenAI Vision API for receipt validation.
 Its core purpose is to promote eco-friendly travel while offering a scalable, revenue-generating solution for rewarding users.
 The project aims to contribute to a greener future by making sustainable choices more rewarding.

+**Platform Requirements:**
+- Mobile device required (iOS or Android) for camera-based receipt scanning
+- VeWorld wallet required for blockchain interactions and B3TR token management
+- Desktop browsers are blocked with a download page directing users to VeWorld mobile app

 ## User Preferences
 Preferred communication style: Simple, everyday language.